polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction-pool.md

 - Learn about the origin system for different extrinsic types
 - Learn more about how transactions are encoded
 - Learn about how block execution works
+- Watch the Seminar about the [lifecycle of a transaction](https://www.youtube.com/watch?v=3pfM0GOp02c)